Get monthly email updates when I add new resources to our Family Action Toolkits

 Seven Spools of Thread is the only one with an actual story that the kids like reading.
 The bickering brothers is perfect for siblings in the 5+ range who are prone to squabbling and competing with a message about collective action.

-*Content warning for folks with a history of body violation: there is a scene with strong echos to the cover of My Brother Charlie (the book I hate most on the planet!) – where Granna Rabbit surprises Li’l Rabbit with a hug.
+*Content warning for folks with a history of body violation: there is a scene in Li’l Rabbit’s Kwanzaa with strong echos to the cover of My Brother Charlie (the book I hate most on the planet!) – where Granna Rabbit surprises Li’l Rabbit with a hug.
 Unlike in Charlie, it’s not explicitly a non-consensual assault, and the hug looks welcome in the context of the story.
 I have…so many issues with this illustrator’s embrace of ableism & orientalism, but I do recommend many of Evans’s books that don’t use targeted people as footstools.
-Li’L Rabbit’s story is cute enough (and I’m desperate enough for an engaging book), that we’re best off just choking down the hints of Charlie.
+Li’L Rabbit’s story is cute enough (and I’m desperate enough for an engaging book), that I’m willing choke down the hints of Charlie, but that might not be a good choice for every family.

 Non-Fiction, Didactic Stories